-When it comes to dorm stuff, you are READY TO GO.
-You’ve bookmarked all your favorite dorm aesthetics on Pinterest, and you can’t wait to live in a new environment, make it your own, and throw super chic dorm parties.
+When it comes to dorm stuff, you are ready to go.
+You can’t wait to live in a new environment, make it your own, and throw cool dorm parties.
 It doesn’t get more #college than that.
 But what happens when you arrive and your dorm is way more awk and bland than you expected?
 We’ve got some tips to make your dorm feel like an oasis that totally reflects your personal style.

 1. Rearrange the furniture

 When you first arrive to your new digs, you may be shocked at how small your room actually is.
 Have no fear!
 Try moving your furniture into different places to create space.
 All dorm rooms are different, so you may have to do a bit of experimenting.
 (One sure way to make more room: push your bed together with your roommate’s to make an “L” shape).

 Lofting your bed is one way to ensure tons of space for storage and hanging with friends.
 Typically, you have to request a lofted bed before move in day.
 Make sure you are up to speed on the options your college offers when it comes to this specific service.
 Before you jump at this opportunity, consider any fear of heights, restless sleep habits, and intentions for cleaning your sheets.
 (Making your bed will provide its own set of challenges).

 3. Embrace awkward areas

 You may reside in a dorm room with a strange shape or ceiling.
 Instead of avoiding these inelegant areas, welcome them as an opportunity to exercise creativity and decorate in a unique way.
 Hang string lights or clip your favorite photos to reinvent the peculiar section as your own.
 Turn that seemingly irrelevant nook by your window into a new home for some small plants or transform it into a bookshelf for your favorite reads.
 The possibilities are endless!